ShinjiHikoMTM/Simai-Chart-Generator/README.md

 ## Key Feature
 * Clean Visuals: Significantly optimized the generation logic of Slides and Touches, adding a cooling mechanism to prevent "noodle screens" or visual obstruction.
-* Touch Hold Restriction: Long-press Touch (Ch) will only generate at the end of the song or in extremely quiet sections as a fade-out effect, without interfering with gameplay.
 * Dynamic Style: Each generation includes a random style factor (sparse, standard, dense), allowing for different experience patterns even for the same song.

 ## Multilingual Support